No. 1 Squadron RAF Regiment: Casualties

 On 19 July 2007, two Senior Aircraftmen from No.1 Squadron, SAC Matthew "Lip" Caulwell (22) of Birmingham and SAC Peter "Pete" McFerran (24) of Connah's Quay were killed during a rocket attack on Basrah Airfield.
 RAuxAF SAC Christopher Dunsmore attached to No.1 Squadron was also killed in an insurgent indirect fire attack on their base in Iraq.
-On 7 August 2007 Leading Aircraftman Martin ‘Beardy’ Beard from Mansfield was killed on his sister Rachael's 22nd birthday, during a fire fight with Iraqi insurgents in the Battle of Al Waki Market.
+On 7 August 2007 Leading Aircraftman Martin 'Beardy' Beard from Mansfield was killed during a fire fight with Iraqi insurgents in the Battle of Al Waki Market.
 This last action resulted in the award of the Military Cross to one of the section commanders.
 The Officer Commanding, Sqn Ldr Sutton was awarded the OBE.

 During No 1.
 Squadron's last tour (2010) defending Bastion Air Base (Helmand Province, Afghanistan) the squadron lost two gunners; Senior Aircraftman Kinikki Griffiths who was involved in a road traffic accident on patrol whilst serving with B flight and Senior Aircraftman Scott Hughes (C flight).
 Hughes was killed when he was hit by a British Army Power boat in Cyprus whilst swimming in a recreation area during decompression (a period of rest and relaxation which is thought to help troops relax before returning home).

+Heritage

+The squadron's heraldic badge features an Assyrian war chariot, reflecting that the squadron's early armoured cars were the modern equivalent of the chariot and that the squadron was formed in the part of the world where the Assyrians originated.

+The squadron's motto is Swift and sudden.
+It is displayed on the squadron's badge in cuneiform, an ancient Near East script.

+Battle honours

+No. 1 Squadron has received the following battle honours.
+Those marked with an asterisk (*) may be emblazoned on the squadron standard.